ipfs/specs/protocol/routing/README.md

 ### Find a peer

+Finding a peer happens through an iterative process.
+We query the best candidate in our kbucket for the awarness of the peer we are looking for, if that peer isn't the ideal candidate, it will return 3 possible candidates from his kbucket and it will query those to check for the best candidate.
+We repeat the process until we find that peer

 _When searching for a peer, do we fetch the kbucket from a peer and see which peer we want to ping next or do we ask for a given Id to a peer and that peer replies to us with the best candidate (or itself if it is the case)?_

 ### Ping